 Increased risk of infection and transmission of COV19 as the number of staff and students attending school increases.
 Direct transmission includes when in close contact with those sneezing and coughing.
+Indirect transmission is from touching contaminated surfaces.

-Hazard Who is at risk of harm?
-Level of Risk (Low Medium High) Actions to Minimise Risk General: Risk of viral cross contamination.
+Hazard Who is at risk of harm? vel of R Medium Actions to Minimise Risk General: Risk of viral cross contamination.
 (Spread of virus due to airborne particles and residues of bodily fluids on surfaces).
 Pupils and staff 3 4 12 M RAG Risk Assessment Checklist carried out once per week by members of SLT All building users are to wash hands once in the building, frequently throughout the day, especially before eating, and again before leaving the building.
 Appropriate signage to be visible in bathrooms and key areas.
 All toilets and sinks used must be sprayed with alcohol spray after use.
 Pupils in KS1 classrooms to use the KS1 toilets.
 Pupils in KS2 classrooms to use the KS2 toilets.
 Staff are to use the staff toilets in the Y4 corridor and the toilets in the staff room.
 RA and ED to use the disabled toilets in the entrance lobby.
 Pupils should enter the classroom directly via the external door so as to avoid the use of corridors.
 All entrances should have a staff presence during student entry.
 On entering the building pupils should go directly to the teaching area, after sanitising their hands.
 Clear signage displayed in classrooms promoting social distancing and the importance of hygiene.
 Staff will also regularly remind pupils of these measures and refer to them consistently.
 There will be no 'carpet time' where pupils are sat closely together during lessons, apart from in Reception and Year 1 where this is an integral part of learning for these pupils.
 Other classes will listen to teacher input from their seats.
 Lessons will be kept short and pacey and the children will be encouraged to take regular rest breaks as often as needed in their specified outdoor space for that day.
-Teachers are also encouraged to use the outdoor space as much as possible when delivering lessons in order to keep the children actively involved and focussed on their learning.
+Teachers are also encouraged to use the children actively involved and focussed on their learning.